 (I’m posting this on Christmas Eve, 2016.
 I’m not sure why….May it guide you to reach out to someone who may need some extra love this holiday.
-We are so blessed to be with family this year.
-And we are saddened as we know several families who are celebrating this Christmas as their last – due to cancer – with loved ones.)
+We are so blessed to be with family this year.)

 I was a rising Senior in college.
 I had so much going for me, yet I felt a black hole in my heart or being.
 I can’t really describe it any better, but that is what I felt.
-I was working to support myself, having lived on my own for two years.
-My dad was an alcoholic and gambler, but yet, he believed in Jesus.
-He was a functioning alcoholic but he could not help me live away from home while I went to college.
-I had to take out a loan for my tuition, but paid my own living expenses.
+I was living on my own, working part time while attending college full time.

 I was pretty mixed up in high school with all the drama in our family.
 But I knew how to put on a good appearance.
 It took me two years in college to “grow up” and find my niche.
 I decided I would go into some sort of Criminal Justice field.
 I wasn’t sure what, but I excelled in the courses related to the field.
 I was excelling in my grades my Junior year and was selected as one of six out of 40 applicants to work over the summer in a Police Department.
 This was such a huge accomplishment.
 It looked like I had the world by the tail!